cosola-salvia/news.macile.org/content/en-bulletin.md

 - Advance engineering education in K-12
 - Increase learning and understanding.

-## MACILE 2007 Summer Academy
+## MACILE Summer Academy 2007

 Forty-seven students completed the 2007 MACILE Summer Academy.
 It lasted for three weeks and only included mathematics.
 Students attended from 8:00 AM to 12:00 PM, Monday through Friday.
 We provided a healthy breakfast snack.
 At the end of the program, we celebrated with a barbeque.

 _A group of 7th-8th grade students from the MACILE Summer Academy 2007 at the barbeque.
 Students came from schools in Itabo, Nigua, El 18, Yogo Yogo, and Haina.
-Yahaira Pinales (center right), Dominican teacher that recruited the students (top right)._
+Yahaira Soriano (center right), Dominican teacher who recruited the students (top right)._

 ### People that made a difference

-Local educators helped us out by visiting the schools and helping select potential students.
-They provided MACILE space and also assisted with logistics.
+Local educators and community leaders made the success of MACILE possible.
+They visited the schools to promote MACILE and encourage students participation.
+They provided the space for the program and assisted with logistics.

-_Itabo elementary school director(far left), 6th history and Spanish teacher (far right), and community leaders._
+_Itabo elementary school director(far left), 6th grade history and Spanish teacher (far right), and community leaders._

 ## MACILE Summer Academy 2008

 Based on the observations in 2007, we adjusted the 2008 MACILE Summer Academy.
-We extended the program to five weeks, and we redesigned the curriculum to include engineering, technology, Spanish literacy, in addition to math.
+We extended the program to five weeks, and redesigned the curriculum to include engineering, technology, Spanish literacy, in addition to math.
 We also added activities—chess, field trips, and guest speakers.

 ### About the 2008 Program